phpkoru/docs/cyberpanel/README.md

 # CyberPanel

-PHPkoru Loader CyberPanel'de 2 komut ile kolayca kurulabilir.
+PHPkoru Loader can be easily installed in CyberPanel with 2 commands.